Atul-Vish/mastermind/README.md

 4. Enter `1` if you want to guess the **code** created by the `ComputerPlayer`
 5. Enter `2` if you want the `ComputerPlayer` to guess your secret **code**
 6. ***KEEP REPEATING AND HAVE FUN!!***

+## Problems that I Faced

+1. Implementing the functionality for `white feedback peg` was difficult.
+For `red feedback peg` it was way easier, just check the corresponding pegs in both `code` and `guess` and if they are same then increment a **counter** variable for it.
+I ended up using `red peg feedback` data and method `max_peg_count` to indirectly get get the `white feedback data`.

+2. Whle implementing **Knuth's Mastermind Algorithm** to remove **codes** from the `set` of all possible **1296** codes, I was using `each` method on `set` while simultaneously updating my `set` which led to my possible codes leakage.

+## Lessons Learned

+1. Always write **pseudocode** first.
+It saves time and helps to find fault in your logic.
+You may have a strong temptation to just write the code directly but refrain from doing so.
+Write **pseudocode** and verify it against some examples.
+Once you have done that you can be sure that whatever error comes now is an *implementation problem*.

+2. Don't think about **refactoring** and writing new piece of functionality together.
+Focus on one thing at a time.

+3. Always create a functionality outline via **functions** only then begin to fill those functions.
+The other way around is too confusing for me.
+Writing individual functions first and then thinking about how to piece them together to achieve the desired functionality wastes too much time and it doesn't give a good feel of `data flow`.

+4. *Tests are awesome*.
+Everytime I wrote a functionality, I feared that it might break something.
+I had to check if everything was working manually which took too much time.
+So why didn't I write tests??
+I haven't studied them in `Ruby` yet but had prior exposure to them in `Java`.